 - Develop a scoping and public involvement strategy for determining cumulative impacts.

-- Choose correct methodologies for determining impacts of specific resources.
+- Choose correct methodologies for determining impacts on specific resources.

-- Know how to place cumulative impacts information into the various chapters of a NEPA document.
+- Know how to place cumulative information into the various chapters of a NEPA document.

 Shipley course titles equivalent to NEPA 6320: CIAD - Cumulative Impacts Analysis and Documentation; NEAD - NEPA Cumulative Effects Analysis and Documentation.

 Overview of the Endangered Species Act - 1 credit or 1.5 continuing education units

 This course is designed to teach students about the requirements and procedures for complying with the Endangered Species Act (ESA) of 1973.
 It reviews the history of the ESA, the rationale behind its passage, the importance of species diversity, and the history of species decline and loss.
 Students will learn about compliance with the Section 7 permitting process for federal actions, including content of Biological Assessments and Biological Opinions.
 In addition, the course will examine the criteria for listing and delisting species, listing distinct population segments, and experimental populations and their designation as essential or nonessential.

 - Understand the ESA and its requirements and regulations.